-3. Money for retirement
+3. Save enough money for retirement

 If you build up an adequate nest egg, you could have more money to spend on travel or hobbies in your retirement years.
-Sufficiently funding your retirement can also give you more of a cushion in case you have unexpected medical bills or have to pay for caregiving as you age.
+Sufficiently

-Aim to build a balanced retirement portfolio that's split among different assets, like exchange-traded funds (ETFs) and bonds.
-If you hold
+Aim to build a balanced retirement portfolio that's split among different assets, like

 And try to resist the temptation to tap into your retirement savings early.
 Ideally, you want your money to stay in a designated account so you reap tax advantages, avoid paying penalties and get to watch your funds earn a rate of return.

-4. Saving for college
+4. Save for college

 Consider opening a